-The EU and governments from across Europe have increasingly been involving themselves in issues affecting the development of the game.
+Over the past two decades, the EU and governments from across Europe have been increasingly involving themselves in issues affecting the development of the game.
 With the coming into force of the Lisbon Treaty in early 2010, the EU, via Article 165 of the Treaty, has, for the first time, acquired formal powers in the area of sport.
 This new-found status was highlighted by the adoption of a Communication (January 2011) detailing how the European Commission intends to develop the European dimensions of sport.
 In its Communication, the European Commission outlines its views on a number of key issues impacting directly on the day-to-day activities of ECA Members.
 The EU's involvement is not only limited to the European Commission.
-The European Parliament is also taking a keen interest in football matters and has presented a number of reports expressing its views on all aspects of the game.
+The European Parliament is also taking a keen interest in football matters and has, in recent years, presented a number of reports expressing its views on many aspects of the game.

-• Regular contact with European Commission civil servants and MEPs;
+• Regular contact with European Commission civil servants and MEPs including those from the European Parliament’s Sports Group;

-• Bi-lateral meetings with EU Sports Commissioner Tibor Navracsics and Sports Ministers from across the EU;
+• Exchanges with EU Sports Commissioner Margaritis Schinas and his predecessors and Sports Ministers from across the EU;

 • Regular contacts with authors of EU funded research (report on agents/report on transfer system);

-Outlined below, is the position of ECA in relation to a number of important topics of interest the EU is focused on.
+Outlined below, is ECA’s position in relation to a number of important topics of interest on which the EU is focused.

 SPECIFICITY

 ECA endorses the concept of Specificity.
 There is no denying that sport is unlike other sectors and therefore should be treated accordingly.
-Careful consideration must be given to which EU laws should be fully applied to sport and which laws should be applied with a greater degree of flexibility.
-The outcome should be that EU law is applied in a balanced manner to ensure the continued progress of sport and its wider repercussions on society as a whole.
+Careful consideration must be given to the exact applicability of EU law to football to ensure the game can continue to develop, prosper and reach its full potential in a manner that allows it to meet its social responsibilities.
+This requires that EU law be applied in a balanced manner with careful consideration of its applicability on a case-by-case basis.

 GOVERNANCE/AUTONOMY

 ECA endorses the concept of autonomy and the need for it to apply to the organisation of sport.
-Governing federations should be allowed to organise themselves and promote their particular sport.
-However, this can only be undertaken in a manner which ensures that all stakeholders are involved appropriately and meaningfully within the decision-making bodies.
-ECA is particularly encouraged by European Commission and European Parliament’s calls to endorse autonomy on the condition that governing bodies adhere to good governance principles.
+Governing federations should be allowed to organise themselves and promote their particular sport in accordance with the law.
+Public authorities such as the EU should play a guiding and facilitating role.
+However, this can be undertaken only in a manner which ensures that formally recognised stakeholders are involved appropriately and meaningfully within key bodies in a manner that reflects their role and contribution to sport and ensures optimal outcomes and decision-making.
+ECA is particularly encouraged by the European Commission and European Parliament calls to endorse autonomy on the condition that governing bodies adhere to good governance principles.

 STRUCTURED DIALOGUE